mrtgst/bashbreak/README.md

 sudo ./setup install
 ```

-This will copy `bashbreak` to `/usr/local/bin/` and a default configuration file to `/home/<user>/.config/bashbreak`.
-Edit the configuration file to change settings.
+This will copy `bashbreak` to `/usr/local/bin/` and a default config file to `/etc/bashbreak/`.

+To create a user-specific config file that won't get reset on update, run `cp /etc/bashbreak/bashbreak.conf /home/<username>/.config/bashbreak.conf`.

 ## Uninstallation